 John Hartigan, Jr.

 Ethnographers are generating a more detailed view of humans’ relationships with other animals.
-Quite poignantly, Animal Ethos, by Leslie Sharp, focuses on the deaths of laboratory research animals, which possibly number in the millions annually worldwide.
+Quite poignantly, Animal Ethos, by Lesley Sharp, focuses on the deaths of laboratory research animals, which possibly number in the millions annually worldwide.
 This book is crucial for anyone seeking to understand how researchers and lab technicians think about what they are doing when they work with animals fated to die at the end of their usefulness in producing data.
 But this book also highlights some of the boundary work ethnographers engage in as they bring animals into their accounts.

 Animal Ethos is organized into three parts, Intimacy, Sacrifice: An Interlude, and Exceptionalism, comprising five chapters: “The Sentimental Structure of Laboratory Life,” “Why Do Monkeys Watch TV?”
 “The Lives and Deaths of Laboratory Animals,” “Science and Salvation,” and “The Animal Commons.”
 Sharp’s guiding question is: “How do scientists think in moral terms about their work with animals when they go home at the end of the day?” (p.
 4).
 She broadly characterizes this book as an “ethnographic engagement with the moral realms of science,” focusing on “how quotidian processes within domains of science evidence moral thought and action” (p.
 5).